9 Essential News Sources for Learning English

 When using E-News, don’t be afraid to go outside your own level.
 If you practice reading or listening to all three versions of the articles, you’ll get to know a lot of synonyms (words that have similar meanings).

 News categories include politics, science, tech, sports, travel and culture.
 Plus, you can search quickly for a topic of interest using tags.
 On the whole, the site is nicely designed and user-friendly.

 The Times in Plain English: Easy-to-read News Articles

 As clearly stated on the front page, The Times in Plain English is about “clear writing” for “global reading.”
 Though not specifically built for English learners, it makes an effort to make news easier to understand for a worldwide audience.
 This means that English beginners can get their daily dose of news without having to pick up their dictionary once every five words.

 The site takes articles from various publications, including The New York Tim

 The site is easy to navigate and you can also subscribe to a newsletter to receive new articles straight to your inbox.

 FluentU: News Videos with Interactive Learning

-You can use either the FluentU website or app to access the real-world news videos.
+You can use either the FluentU website or app for iOS and for Android to access the real-world news videos.
 New content is also sent straight to your inbox, so you can easily check out the latest videos, such as “Vietnam, the New Startup Scene” or “Model Hired as a Food Editor,” as soon as they’re available.